Can You Do an Escape Room with Two People?

 • Smaller groups have the distinct advantage of effective communication.
 It’s a lot easier to communicate to a single partner than it is to a team of seven other people.
 Being on the same page is hugely important to effective puzzle solving.
 Be sure to listen intently to your escape room accomplices; hear them out!

-• With only two people, escaping becomes more personal.
+• With a two person escape room, escaping becomes more personal.
 Of course it’s gratifying to win in a larger team too, but when it’s just you and your partner, you personally solved way more puzzles than you might have otherwise.
 Win or Lose, it’s entirely up to you!

 Small Group Cons